d-uzlov/k8s-homelab/docs/bootstrap.md

 - [optional] Make sure that `hostname --fqdn` follows the same pattern on all nodes, for consistency
 - Install k8s
 - - This repo describes how to do it using [kubeadm](./k8s/kubeadm-install.md)
-- - [optional] If you use templates, you can install it once, convert VM to template, and clone it to create more nodes
+- - [optional] If you use proxmox, you can use VM templates: install k8s once, convert VM to template, clone it to create more nodes
 - - - [Template setup](./proxmox.md#templates)
 - - It is recommended to setup one separate master node and join at least one worker node
 - Setup k8s: